vinh-tran1/vinh-tran1/README.md

 👋 Hey!

-I'm a student at Yale University studying Computer Science and Economics with demonstrated experience in **software engineering**, **product management**, and **consulting** with a particular interest in entrepreneurship, technology, and biotech.
+I graduated from Yale University studying Computer Science and Economics with demonstrated experience in **software engineering**, **product management**, and **consulting** with a particular interest in entrepreneurship, technology, and biotech.

 I've worked as a
 - **software engineer** @ Moderna on the Genomics team